Enable JavaScript in your browser settings to use the full functionality of our website.

 California

-Despite being a hub for innovation and technology in Silicon Valley, California has yet to legalize online casino gambling – seems outrageous considering the state houses the biggest cell phone manufacturer in the world, right?
+Despite being a hub for innovation and technology in Silicon Valley, online casinos in California have yet to be legalized – seems outrageous considering the state houses the biggest cell phone manufacturer in the world, right?

 The conversation around legalizing online poker in California has been ongoing, but as of now, no concrete steps have been taken to legalize online casinos or even card game parlors.